Aymn-Mohd/SpamNLP/README.md

 - `Vectorizer.pkl`: The trained TF-IDF vectorizer.
 - `Model.pkl`: The trained classification model.

+You can get these by running the final two commands in the jupyter notebook.

 ## Usage

 To run the Streamlit application, use the following command: